starswaterbrook/server-storage/README.md

 # Server Cloud Storage
-A legacy branch that simplifies the file upload (not in chunks, no progress bar)
+A legacy branch that simplifies the file upload (not in chunks, no progress bar etc)

 A good barebones base for experimenting